-Family Birthing Center at Manchester Hospital
+Family Birthing Center at Manchester Hospital Virtual Tour

-Virtual Tour

-Updated 2/8/24
+Updated 10/24/22

-Directions & Admission For Labor
+Directions and Admission

 - Please call your OB or Nurse Midwife at their office number before coming to the Family Birthing Center (FBC).
 Once you have the go ahead to come, your provider will let the FBC staff know that you are on your way and will be ready for you. - Follow the directions on the following slide to the Ambulatory Services Center (ASC) where the FBC is located.
-Only patients, partners, one designated visitor support person for labor and Registered Doulas are allowed access through the ASC.
+Especially during COVID19 you want to avoid coming into the Main Entrance or the Emergency Department upon admission.